velipso/sink/docs/crash-course.md

 Lists
 -----

-Lists are the only compound data structure in Sink.
+Lists are the only compound data structure in sink.
 They are created with curly braces `{ <contents> }`.
 Elements are accessed using `ls[0]`, `ls[1]`, etc.  Negative indicies will wrap around the end.
 Indicies outside the range will return `nil`.